Parkinson's UK in Parliament

 Tell your MP about your experience with Parkinson's

-If you want to lobby your MP on Parkinson's-related issues or encourage them to join the All Party Parliamentary Group on Parkinson's, you can write to them at the House of Commons, London SW1A 0AA or use the Find Your MP online tool to find their name and email address.
+If you want to lobby your MP on Parkinson's-related issues or encourage them to join the APPG on Parkinson's, you can write to them at the House of Commons, London SW1A 0AA or use the Find Your MP tool on the UK Parliament website tool to find their name and email address.